SamuelJLeonard/Knorr-Held_Rasser/1.  Distance Function/distance_function_summary.md

 It's not hard to see that this logic holds for further powers of *A*.

 The R function in this folder duplicates this logic.
-Create a list of all possible powers of *A*, then find for each pair *i* and *j* the first nonzero entry.
+Create a list of all possible powers of *A* then find for each pair *i* and *j* the first nonzero entry.